matryer/mix/README.md

 Go http.Handler that mixes many files into one request.

+  * Trivial to use
+  * Each file will only be included once, despite how many times it might match a pattern
+  * Uses `filepath.Glob` providing familiar filepath patterns
+  * Uses `http.ServeContent` so all headers are managed nicely

 ## Usage

 If you have a directory containing many JavaScript files: